 A limited partnership is required to keep complete accounting records.
 Our lawyers in Poland can give you complete information about the taxation principles for the limited partnership.

 Once the partnership is registered, it is also entered as a payer with the Social Insurance Institution.
 This means that the individual who will act as one of the partners will be himself a payer of contributions for his own insurance.
 Our Polish lawyers can give you more details on the requirements applicable to these types of contributions.

 The member's obligations

-On the other hand, the limited partner of a limited partnership in Poland is responsible for the company's obligations to its creditors only to the amount of the share capital injected.
+The limited partner of a limited partnership in Poland is responsible for the company's obligations to its creditors only to the amount of the share capital injected into the business.
 However, a limited partner has the right to request a copy of the financial statements, but has no right or duty to manage the affairs of the company, unless otherwise if provided by the articles of association.

 When it comes to share of profits and losses of a limited partnership in Poland, the articles of association may freely regulate the principle of profit sharing and participation in the losses of each shareholder.
 In practice, the general partners can agree to have equal shares, regardless of the value of their contributions, and the limited partners may have a profit share according to their effective contribution to the partnership.